icopy-site/awesome/docs/awesome/awesome-codepoints.md

     use code point is rendered as Apple logo on many Apple devices.
 * [U+1F574](https://codepoints.net/U+1F574) MAN IN BUSINESS SUIT LEVITATING -
-    A rather curious character, that only made it into Unicode for its appearance in the Webdings font (https://github.com/Codepoints/awesome-codepoints/blob/master/for reasons of backwards compatibility).
+    A rather curious character, that only made it into Unicode for its appearance in the Webdings font (for reasons of backwards compatibility).
 * [U+1F596](https://codepoints.net/U+1F596) RAISED HAND WITH PART BETWEEN MIDDLE AND RING FINGERS - the Vulcan salute.
 Live long and prosper!
     &#x1F596;